predomics/gpredomics/README.md

 ### beam

-- method: exhaustive or extend, more details above.
+- method: combinatorial or incremental, more details above.
 - kmin: the number of variables used in the initial population.
 - kmax: the maximum number of variables to considere in a single model, the variable count limit for beam algorithm.
 - best_models_ci_alpha: alpha for the family of best model confidence interval based on the best fit.
 Smaller alpha, larger best_model range.
 - features_importance_minimal_pct: the minimum prevalence percentage among best_models required for a variable to be a features_to_keep for next epoch.
 - very_best_models_pct: the percentage of best models where all variables are features_to_keep.
-- max_nb_of_models: limits the number of features_to_keep at each epoch according to the number of models made possible by them (truncated according to the significiance) (exhaustive mode).
-- extendable_models: the number of models to increment with each feature_to_keep (extend mode).
+- max_nb_of_models: limits the number of features_to_keep at each epoch according to the number of models made possible by them (truncated according to the significiance) (combinatorial mode) | the number of models to increment with each feature_to_keep (incremental mode).

 ### gpu

 Finally, some technical parameters are available for the gpu:

+- fallback_to_cpu: executes the code on the CPU if there is no GPU available.
 - memory_policy: Strict -> panic if below limits are not available | Adaptive -> adjusts below limits if not available | Performance -> uses all the available GPU memory regardless of below limits.
 - max_total_memory_mb:: limit in mb defining the maximum amount of GPU memory used by all buffers.
 - max_buffer_size_mb: limit in mb defining the maximum amount of GPU memory used by one buffer.
-- fallback_to_cpu: executes the code on the CPU if there is no GPU available.

 We recommend you to keep the default settings.
 Increasing these values is only useful if the number of models per stage (per GA generation or per k in BEAM) leads to a crash.